atet/nextflow/README.md

    http://nextflow.io
 ```

 2.7.
 Test installation with the "Hello World!"
-Nextflow pipeline:
+Nextflow pipeline (you must be connected to the internet as Nextflow will download this script from their GitHub):

 ```bash
 $ nextflow run hello